Costa Rica Hike and Explore

 Beaches, Cloudforests, and Eco-lodges on Costa Rica's Wild Side

-Sample ItineraryDay 1: Arrive in San Jose and transfer to the hotel.
+Sample ItineraryDay 1: Arrive in San Jose and transfer to the hotel in Alajuela.
 Enjoy dinner with the group and a program orientation by the pool.

-Day 2: Leave San Jose early in the morning, traveling by van to the Pacific Coast town of Quepos for lunch.
+Day 2: Leave San Jose early in the morning, traveling by van to the pacific coast town of Quepos for lunch.
 After lunch, continue traveling to Baru where you'll stay on a pristine preserve a mile out of town.
-There are no developments on these beaches where endangered turtles lay their eggs.
 Hike to and spend the night in a remote rainforest jungle camp.
-Take an optional night hike to see the nocturnal animals at the peak of their activity including pacas, agoutis, and the beautiful but tiny poison dart frogs.
+Take an optional night hike to see nocturnal animals at the peak of their activity.

-Day 5: Get up from your cozy little Cabana for a leisurely breakfast.
+Day 4: Get up from your cozy little cabana for a leisurely breakfast.
 Depart Baru today for the Osa Peninsula, our home for the next several days.
-Travel by bus to the village of Sierpe, then by boat through a mangrove lined river inhabited by numerous species of birds and an occasional crocodile (don’t worry, you are perfectly safe!).
-Continue out onto the Pacific Ocean for an incredibly scenic ride along palm-lined beaches that go on for miles.
-Relax on a beautiful beach adjacent to Corcovado National Park—one of the truly wild places left on earth.
-Out here you will enjoy frequent sightings of dolphins and humpback whales.
+Travel by bus to the village of Sierpe, then by boat through a mangrove.
+Continue out onto the Pacific Ocean for an incredibly scenic ride along palm-lined beaches.
+Relax on a beautiful beach adjacent to Corcovado National Park.

-Day 7: An early morning boat ride takes you to Corcovado National Park where you will spend the morning exploring one of the earth’s remaining rare wild places.
+Day 6: An early morning boat ride takes you to Corcovado National Park where you will spend the morning exploring one of the earth’s remaining rare wild places.
 Hike through the rainforest jungle and beaches looking for spectacular birds and wildlife of all kinds: monkeys, crested guams and other creatures live here in abundance.
-Return to the ranger station for a picnic lunch, trek the Catarata trail through a dense rainforest to a spectacular waterfall and swim in the crystal clear water that looks like it’s right out of paradise.
-Spend the day exploring one of the earth’s remaining rare wild places.
+Return to the ranger station for a picnic lunch.
+Travel back to your resort for a final evening on the beach.

-Day 8: Start the day off with an early morning boat ride back to Sierpe, then travel by van through the mountains to San Isidro, a typical Costa Rican town nestled in the mountain valley.
+Day 7: Start the day off with an early morning boat ride back to Sierpe, then travel by van through the mountains to San Isidro, a typical Costa Rican town nestled in the mountain valley.
 After an afternoon of lunch and shopping, travel on to San Gerardo, a small town on the flanks of Mt.
 Chirripo.
 Spend the remainder of the day taking short hikes and/or birdwatching.

-Travel, Terrain, Etc...TERRAIN/ROUTE CHOICES: This trip is a hikers' dream, with a variety of levels of challenge.
-Trails are rustic in most places, and they can be narrow and rocky and sometimes require fording a stream.
+Travel, Terrain, Etc...TERRAIN/ROUTE: This trip is a hikers' dream, with a variety of levels of challenge.
+Trails are rustic in most places, can be narrow and rocky, and sometimes require fording a stream.
 Some hikes are on flat areas through the jungle, others are on steep hills.
 Good hiking footwear is essential.
 Consider hiking poles if uneven or steep terrain is a concern.

-TYPE OF TRAVEL/DISTANCE: Travel is primarily in a mini bus, by powerboat and by foot.
+TYPE OF TRAVEL/DISTANCE: Travel is primarily in a mini bus, by powerboat, and by foot.
 This trip does involve a fair amount of hiking, but no previous experience is necessary to complete this trip.
-Hikes can range from 45 minutes to four hours long, and they can be steep.
-If you are able to hike five miles per day you should have no difficulty.
+Hikes can range from 45 minutes to 4 hours long, and can be steep.
 We do not recommend this trip for persons who use wheelchairs, but if you use a wheelchair and are interested in going, please call to discuss the trip with us.
 Some of these areas are not accessible for wheelchair users.

-WEATHER: Temperatures between January and March can range from 60ºF at night to 95ºF during the day at the coast and from 40ºF at night to 80ºF during the day in the mountains.
+WEATHER: Temperatures between January and March can range from 60ºF at night to 95ºF during the day on the coast and from 40ºF at night to 80ºF during the day in the mountains.
 Rainfall will vary, but you should plan for it during portions of several days.
 Humidity levels are often high.

-YOUR GROUP: The group size ranges from 10-15 participants, plus one to two Wilderness Inquiry staff.
+YOUR GROUP: The group size ranges from 8-12 participants, plus one to two Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds and abilities, including people with disabilities.
-There are few to no camp chores on this trip.
-We stay in hotels and cabanas and take our meals at restaurants and local eateries.

 ACCOMMODATIONS: Throughout the trip we will be staying in small local hotels, eco-lodges, and tent cabins.
-Typically there are 2-4 people per room, matched by gender or requests to room together.
+Typically there are 2 people per room, matched by gender or requests to room together.
 Your “night in the jungle” may have up to 6 people per room.
 In most rooms, solo travelers have single beds and couples share beds.
 Our hotel accommodations will be simple yet comfortable.
 Costa Rican hotels and other public facilities typically make very few accommodations for people with disabilities.
 As always, WI staff will assist participants who require additional help in every way possible.
 We make every effort to ensure privacy and cleanliness.

 MEALS: Kick back and relax while all meals are made for you.
 You'll indulge in typical Costa Rican fair (including casadas–rice, beans, eggs, cheese, fresh fruits and chicken, fish or beef).
 The water in Costa Rica is almost always safe to drink right out of the tap.
 The only exception is on the Osa Peninsula, where treated and bottled water are readily available.
-We'll enjoy happy hours and such, but the purchase of alcoholic beverages is not included in the trip fees—it is an extra.
+We'll enjoy happy hours but the purchase of alcoholic beverages is not included in the trip fees.